HERMES-SOC/.github/profile/README.md

 * **[sdc_aws_sorting_lambda](https://github.com/HERMES-SOC/sdc_aws_sorting_lambda)** : AWS Lambda code for sorting files into the instrument buckets
 * **[sdc_aws_processing_lambda](https://github.com/HERMES-SOC/sdc_aws_processing_lambda)** : AWS Lambda code for processing files in the instrument buckets
 * **[sdc_aws_base_docker_image](https://github.com/HERMES-SOC/sdc_aws_base_docker_image)** : Docker image for the base image for the processing Lambda/Development containers
+* **[CDFTracker](https://github.com/HERMES-SOC/CDFTracker)** :  A python package that helps track Raw Binary and CDF Files in a Relational Database
-* **[fswatcher](https://github.com/HERMES-SOC/sdc_aws_fswatcher)** : A filewatcher system that can be configured to watch a directory for new files and then upload them to an S3 bucket.
+* **[FSWatcher](https://github.com/HERMES-SOC/sdc_aws_fswatcher)** : A filewatcher system that can be configured to watch a directory for new files and then upload them to an S3 bucket.
-* **[s3watcher](https://github.com/HERMES-SOC/sdc_aws_s3watcher)** : A filewatcher system that can be configured to watch an AWS S3 bucket new files and then download them onto a local machine.
+* **[S3Watcher](https://github.com/HERMES-SOC/sdc_aws_s3watcher)** : A filewatcher system that can be configured to watch an AWS S3 bucket new files and then download them onto a local machine.
 * **[sdc_aws_grafana_dashboard_backups](https://github.com/HERMES-SOC/sdc_aws_grafana_dashboard_backups)** : Backs up deployed dashboards as JSON models on https://grafana.hermes.swsoc.smce.nasa.gov/ daily